-In this guide I will be going through what’s on my paleo shopping list and briefly explain anything that needs to be explained further.
+In this guide, I will be going through what’s on my paleo shopping list and briefly explain anything that needs any further explaining.
 I also have a downloadable version of this list at the bottom of the page if you need to print it out and take it with you.
 (I remove all the descriptions in the downloadable version).

 You will find that I have broken the shopping list down into smaller sections so it should be easier to read through.
-It’s also important to remember that these are my personal choices to be stocked up whilst on the paleo diet.
-If you have any ingredients that you think should be on this list please leave a comment at the bottom of this page.
+It’s also important to remember that these are my personal choices to be stocked up while on the Paleo diet.
+If you have any ingredients that you think should be on this list, please leave a comment at the bottom of this page.

-If you’re just getting started on the diet, then I highly suggest doing a full clean out of your cupboards to get rid of any ingredients that are not considered paleo friendly.
-Alternatively try and slowly use up all the ingredients if you want to slowly get into the paleo diet.
+If you’re just getting started on the diet, then I highly suggest doing a full clean out of your cupboards to get rid of any ingredients that are not considered Paleo friendly.
+Alternatively, try and slowly use up all the ingredients if you want to get into the Paleo diet slowly.

-Having a good stocked pantry is an important thing for any kitchen.
-There is nothing worse then going to the pantry and realising you’re missing a certain spice you need for a recipe.
+Having a well-stocked pantry is an important thing for any kitchen.
+There is nothing worse than going to the pantry and realizing you’re missing a specific spice you need for a recipe.

-If you’re after a reliable source for pantry goods then be sure to check out an online shop such as Amazon or your local supermarket.
-You may find it easier finding paleo friendly good online as they can be tricky finding at your local shopping centers.
+If you’re after a reliable source of pantry goods, then be sure to check out an online shop such as Amazon or your local supermarket.
+You may find it easier finding some Paleo-friendly good online as they can be tricky finding at your local shopping centers.